Gizra/drupal-starter/README.md

 The project is integrated with [GitPod](https://www.gitpod.io/docs/).
 Click on the badge above to try it out the project in action and start editing the source code!
-By default Drupal is accessible publicly and you can access other DDEV services like Mailhog using the non-HTTPS port, for instance `8025-` should work for checking the outgoing mails.
+By default Drupal is accessible publicly at `8888-` and you can access other DDEV services like Mailhog using the non-HTTPS port, for instance `8025-` should work for checking the outgoing mails.